m4xy07/weather-web-ui/README.md

 # weather-web-ui
- Frontend that works alongwith arduino-server-manager to display the data stored in DB onto a webpage with values and graphs
+ Frontend that works along with arduino-server-manager to display the data stored in DB onto a webpage with values and graphs

  Built with React and ModernUI